Particle Physics and Particle Astrophysics: Internal

 Web and Mail

 You're not going to get far without a web browser, so let's start there.
 Type firefox on your terminal.
 This will bring up the standard web-browser, Firefox.
-If you fancy something different, there is also Konqueror (which I'm not impressed with), Or more usefully Opera which is pretty nice and has e-mail and various other functionality thrown in.
+If you fancy something different, there is also Google Chrome which we have managed to persuade to run on SL6.

 The university will have created an e-mail account for you which is available via webmail and imap.
 The webmail (either via the Portal or Google) is convenient because it requires no set-up, but it is also slow and can be unreliable.